 James Turrell is a master of light and space who creates engaging works of art that push the limits and wonder of human perception.
 His work is inspired Plato’s notion that we are living in a reality of our own creation, subject to our human sensory limitations as well as contextual and cultural norms.
 Each of his installations activates a heightened sensory awareness intended to promote discovery and wonderment.¹

 This project builds on the work previously done at Building 6, where Bruner/Cott was the architect for the renovation as well as the executive architect for 9 James Turrell pieces.
-Bruner/Cott is detailing the water tower space and providing executive architect services for the Skyspace while working with an Australian design-build firm—DCG—that is fabricating the complex fiberglass shapes and structure, including the integration of mechanized cover.
+Bruner/Cott detailed the water tower space and provided executive architect services for the Skyspace while working with an Australian design-build firm—DCG—that is fabricating the complex fiberglass shapes and structure, including the integration of mechanized cover.
 DCG provides additional expertise gained from their work on Turrell’s Roden Crater installation in Arizona.

-With the addition of the Skyspace, MASS MoCA will have a piece from every major period of James Turrell’s work.
+With the addition of the Skyspace, MASS MoCA now has a piece from every major period of James Turrell’s work.

 Photos: (c) James Turrell Photo: Florian Holzherr

 Berkshire Eagle, At MASS MoCA, a new Skyspace brings James Turrell retrospective full circle

 Boston Globe, At twilight, MASS MoCA’s new Skyspace becomes a roller coaster for the eyes

 Boston Globe, At MASS MoCA, James Turrell lights up his biggest Skyspace yet